Debugging SMT failures

 # writes target/smtlib/*.smt2 — one per obligation

-Run the SMT backend interactively on it:
+Run an SMT solver interactively on it:

-$ z3 -st target/smtlib/push_postcond.smt2
+$ smt-backend -st target/smtlib/push_postcond.smt2

-$ cvc5 --stats target/smtlib/push_postcond.smt2
+$ smt-backend --stats target/smtlib/push_postcond.smt2

 Time each obligation: